talmeym/regurgitator-extensions-mq/README.md

 the ``mq message bridge`` is made up of the following classes:

-- MqResponseCallback(MqMessagingSystem mqSys, String defaultOutputDestination)
+- ``MqResponseCallback(MqMessagingSystem mqSys, String defaultOutputDestination``

+the mq response callback take a response from regurgitator and converts it into an outgoing mq message

-- RegurgitatorMessageListener(Regurgitator regurg, ResponseCallBack callback)
+- ``RegurgitatorMessageListener(Regurgitator regurg, ResponseCallBack callback)``

+the regurgitator message listener accepts incoming mq messages and passes them on to regurgitator as ``message`` objects

-- MqMessageBridge(MqMessagingSystem mqSys, String inputDestination, String outputDestination, Regurgitator regurg)
+- ``MqMessageBridge(MqMessagingSystem mqSys, String inputDestination, String outputDestination, Regurgitator regurg)``

+the message bridge creates a consumer on an input destination, adds a ``RegurgitatorMessageListener`` to it for accepting and passing messages to regurgitator, and gives the listener a ``MqResponseCallback`` to handle response coming back

 ### request mappings